-Click the [Get Log] button in the "Event Logger" window to display the "Get Log" dialog box.
+Click the [Get Log] button in the "Event Logger" window while offline to open the "Get Log" dialog box.
+The event log can be retrieved from the DME unit while offline and saved as a file on the computer.

 ■ DME List